bigmoves/quickslice/docs/guides/troubleshooting.md

 ### "Database is locked"

 SQLite can't acquire a write lock.
-Usually caused by long-running queries or concurrent access issues.
+Caused by long-running queries or concurrent access.

 **Fix:**
 - Ensure only one Quickslice instance writes to the database